-- Fly into Bozeman MT between 12-4pm if possible.
+- Fly into Bozeman MT before 2pm.
 We will provide shuttle service for everyone from Bozeman International Airport down to the Stagecoach Inn of West Yellowstone.
 From here we will check into our hotel rooms and then regroup for a meet and greet / dinner at a local restaurant.
 Over dinner we will discuss the logistics of the coming days.

 Day 2 – 4:

 - We will spend the next three days working the interior of Yellowstone in two private snow coaches.
 Hiring two coaches gives everyone 3 seats to pile gear up on, stretch out, and be comfortable.
 These three days will start with a pick-up out front of our hotel at 7:00 am.
 Each day will be spent entirely in the National Park, for which we will provide lunches during this portion of the workshop.
 This portion of the workshop gives us our best opportunity for bison covered in hoarfrost and some truly unique wildlife opportunities such as bobcats and red fox in the snow.

 - We will transfer up to Gardiner Montana this day where we will check into the Best Western.
 This evening Doug and Jared will organize an in depth critique of participants photographs up to this point in the workshop.
 This mid-trip review will prove to be extremely useful for both participants and your workshop leaders.
 This not only gives us the opportunity to gage where everyone stands photographically, and therefore allows us to custom tailor the rest of the trip to each participant’s individual needs, but it also allows you the participant the opportunity to get real feedback that you can then build upon over the coming days.